 Together with pot restraints, stove gimbals are an important safety feature of any marine stove.
 The first time I used the gimbal — on our first charter — I felt like a true “cruiser.”
 In the years since then, it’s become common place to use a swinging stove.

 The gimbal is the second half of keeping your pans on the stove or level in the oven.
-Basically, it’s a pivot point running fore and aft that lets your stove/oven stay level, even when the boat is heeled or rolling.
+Basically, it’s a pivot point running fore and aft.
+It lets your stove/oven stay level, even when the boat is heeled or rolling.

 In using a gimbaled stove, there are two important points:

-- Most gimbal systems will let the stove swing 20 to 30 degrees, at which point it will crash against the back wall.
+- Most gimbal systems will let the stove swing 20 to 30 degrees.
+Beyond that point, it will crash against the back wall.
 If it hits with any force, pans are likely to fly off the stove onto the floor or onto the cook.
 While pot restraints keep pans from sliding, a sudden crash can bounce the pot right out of the restraints.
 It’s also not good for the stove to crash into the hull.

 Thus, if conditions are rough, you need to check the swing of the stove before using it.
 Release the latch and watch the stove swing for several minutes, preferably through the worst movement the boat is experiencing.
 If the stove crashes into the wall , forget about cooking and find something cold to eat.